OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Test_settings.md

 #### Show questions max. points

-If the checkbox is checked, the maximum achievable points per question are displayed in the test.
+If the checkbox is marked, the maximum achievable points per question are displayed in the test.

 #### Allow to suspend